kawaiipantsu/tpotce-fullscreen-attackmap/README.md

 ## Credits

-This version of T-Pot attack map is the one that have been re-vamped by [Marco Ochse (t3chn0m4g3)](https://github.com/t3chn0m4g3) for the purpose of suiting T-Pot CE.
+This version of T-Pot attack map is the one that have been re-vamped by [Marco Ochse (t3chn0m4g3)](https://github.com/t3chn0m4g3) for the purpose of suiting T-Pot CE and their installation process and data collected by the honeypots.

 The original attack map was created by [Matthew Clark May](https://github.com/MatthewClarkMay/geoip-attack-map).
 First T-Pot based fork was released by [Eddie4](https://github.com/eddie4/geoip-attack-map).